-The free market of capitalism is unfree for labour, the individual clogs within the market, and will require an international movement to fully dismantle.
+The free market of capitalism is unfree for labour, since fair exchange depends on equality, and will require an international movement to fully dismantle.

 All human interaction can be understood as a kind of exchange.
 Let’s call an individual or a group of individuals a ‘party’.
 Free exchange happens when two or more things are traded in such a way that each goes to the party which values it more.

 In order for something to be traded, it must be owned.
 What does ownership mean?
 We can talk about law or morality.
 But law and morality are only given meaning when expressed as human behaviour.
 The fundamental element of property ownership is the ability to control access, whether by force or convention.
 When one party alone controls the supply of something, it is called a monopoly.